Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 path = Dir.mktmpdir("/tmp/foo")

-system temporary file directory use File::Spec;
+system temporary file directory import tempfile

 tempfile.gettempdir()